freshp/php-duck-typing/Readme.md

+*UPDATE:* This language feature is called duck typing and it is already available for python or javascript.
+I really want it for php.

-# php-interface-example
+# php-duck-typing

 I am looking for a possibility to check, if an object fit to an interface, which is not implemented by the object.

 I also asked the question at https://stackoverflow.com/questions/47533037/check-an-object-for-interface-which-is-not-impemented

-*UPDATE:* This language feature is called duck typing and it is already available for python or javascript.
-I really want it for php.

 ## Example